 Bumrush

-I started putting together The Riot Act in 1995 in college – original tag line "Hard News, Extreme Sports, Alternative Politics" – and published a zine with cut heds and decks and columns I printed on my Mac and pasted on blue-line graph paper over photos clipped from surf and ski magazines, plus whatever kinetically dynamic shots I could shoot and develop myself.
-The inaugural cover shot featured a main photo of a wetsuited surfer dropping pigdog into an overhead left, with Frank Sinatra's smiling head, collar and bow tie pasted over Kelly Slater's dome – cut line "My Kind of Style."
+I started putting together The Riot Act in college in 1995 – original tag line "Hard News, Extreme Sports, Alternative Politics" – and published a zine with cut heds and decks and columns I printed on my Mac and pasted on blue-line graph paper under photos clipped from surf and skate and ski and news magazines, plus whatever kinetically dynamic shots I could shoot and develop myself.
+The inaugural cover shot featured a main photo of a wetsuited surfer dropping pig-dog into an overhead left, with Frank Sinatra's smiling head, collar and bow tie pasted over Kelly Slater's dome – cut line "My Kind of Style."

 I wrote dry, angry assessments of current events and culture that were occasionally funny.
-I reviewed and recommended books and music old and new, and I re-typed up cool, edgy, better work I found published elsewhere and printed it (with full attribution, of course, I have ethics).
-I was aspiring toward what was later described as culture-jamming or Artbustersism.
-It was DIY punk.
-It was Hip Hop and for a moment Grunge, and it was all being co-opted into the inevitable mass production machine.
-There was political violence blazing in weird hot spots around the country.
-Some of my cohort were creatively active, and some still are.
+I reviewed and recommended books and music old and new, and I re-typed up cool, edgy, better work I found published elsewhere and printed it (with full attribution, because I have ethics).

-I'd print some of my issues in color to keep for myself, my future records, and a bunch in black and white to leave around campus.
+I was broke.
+But I'd print some of my issues in color to keep for myself and my future records, and a bunch in black and white to leave around campus.
 Small-scale night time pamphleteering runs on my skate or my bike with a stack and a staple gun in a backpack.
 I had email then, but I published simply as owenman and edited under the alias Joe Cripes and didn't offer any contact.
-You picked up the thing around campus and hopefully passed it along or kept it on your grubby or fancy coffee table for a few weeks, I hoped.
+You picked up the thing around campus and hopefully passed it along or kept it on your coffee table for a few weeks, I hoped.

 Thirty years later, it's time to self-publish again, I'm compelled to comment and distribute resources, and confront the moment.
 We are living through an astounding time.

-In Pursuit of Profligate Democracy, or Democratic Profligacy,
+In Pursuit of Profligate Democracy, and Democratic Profligacy

 Hard News, Kind Life, All Free.